Tiles of the Twin Ports

 Places you can purchase the maps

-The map is an introduction to the history of public art tiles.
-Get a fuller description and history of most sites by clicking the links near the top of this page.
-This web site will also have updates as we learn more about each site as well as pictures of many building exteriors to help you identify them as you approach each tile site.
+Each map is an introduction to the history of art tiles in the region.
+For a full description and history of most sites visit www.handmadetileassociation.org.
+The web site will also have descriptions and updates as we learn more about each site.
+Find pictures of many of the buildings’ exteriors to help you identify them as you approach.

-Do you know of a historic tile site or have historic tiles in your home or business?
-Please contact the Handmade Tile Association to add to our registry of sites.
+Do you know of a historic tile site or do you have historic tiles in your home or business?
+Please contact the HTA to add to our registry.

-This map was made possible in part by the Doty Research Grant and by the North East Minneapolis Arts Association
+This map was made possible by a Doty Research Grant

 For Email Marketing you can trust